All our school policies and documents can be downloaded and viewed below. More information on certain policies are outlined below.

 Please refer to the 'HVPS School Information Report 2017' below and if you have any questions or queries please contact Mrs Stuffins via the school office.

-Keeping Pupils Safe at Hampton Vale Primary School
+Keeping Pupils Safe at Hampton Vale Primary Academy

 Under the Education Act 2002 (section 175/157), schools must “make arrangements to safeguard and promote the welfare of children”.